Skip to main content

 Buyer guidance

-Guidance by recommendations by buyer, when another option fits better.
+Guidance by recommendations by buyer, when another option fits better, before expanding from individual capture to team memory.

 Show details